 - Another study found that dehydration didn’t impair cycling performance in the heat.

 My last point is that most cases of heat illness occur in very young or very old people.
 Why?
 Because these populations often have sluggish sweat mechanisms.
 It has nothing to do with hydration status.

 Most sources breeze over the dangers of overhydration.
 They don’t mention that excessive fluid consumption is the number one cause of exercise-associated hyponatremia.

 Hyponatremia occurs when fluid intake exceeds fluid losses through sweat, urine, and respiration.
 When too much fluid enters the bloodstream, it dilutes blood sodium levels.
 That’s hyponatremia.

-Athletes are especially prone to hyponatremia.
+Athletes are especially prone to exercise-associated hyponatremia.
 There are intuitive and non-intuitive reasons for this.

 The intuitive reason is that athletes lose both water and sodium through sweat, but they only replace water.
 And thanks to the widespread “drink more water” sentiment, they replace it too aggressively.